 People would eventually show up at the appropriate time, only to be greeted by a scowl from my Maw Maw.
 Perfect start…

 My Aunt Sonya would always bring a cake that looked like something a cat hacked up.
 I love her, but her cakes…presentation was not her specialty.
 A joke under one’s breath would lead to an argument.
 And before you could slice open a can of cranberry jelly, Aunt Sonya was lighting a cigarette and arguing with Maw Maw over the mashed potatoes.

-My Paw Paw, Uncle Herbert, Momma and I would remain in the living room as the war ensued inside the kitchen.
+The rest of the family would remain in the living room as the war ensued inside the kitchen.
 One time, the only thing that stopped their feuding was when I got choked on an olive.
 And as the half-eaten olive came flying out of my throat onto the red velvet cake, it brought some level of peace with it as the argument ended.

 Crazy, I know…but as I would look around that table of chaos, I grinned.
 This was my family, and I loved them with all my heart.

 We were a mess, but we were loyal to one another.
 Had anybody else said or did something to us, we became a pack.
 We were always in each other corners.